My Best Advice for Joyous Solo Travel

 Travel Light when Traveling Solo

 When you’re traveling on your own, having easy-to-manage luggage makes for a more pleasant experience.
-You won’t need to ask for help getting a small carry-on and backpack on and off trains, and you’ll be able to store them easily.
-Often trains do not have much storage space for large bags, unless you travel first class (see next point!).
+You won’t need to ask for help getting a small carry-on and backpack on and off trains.
+You’ll also be able to store them easily.

 Here are some stylish options for carry-on bags you can buy online: